-During April 2014, our predecessor entered into agreements for the issuance of warrants against consulting services with four of its then stockholders and issued 568,575 (475,000 Pre-Acquisition Transaction) warrants entitling those stockholders to purchase one common share against each warrant at an exercise price of \$0.38 (\$0.46 Pre-Acquisition Transaction) per warrant to be exercised within one year from the issuance date.
-General and administrative expenses relating to such consulting services for the year ended December 31, 2014 was \$66,179.
+During April 2014, Sensor Mobility entered into agreements for the issuance of warrants against consulting services with two of its then stockholders, David Liepert and Emrana Holdings, who own 287,264 and 179,540 shares of the Company, respectively, and issued 179,550 (150,000 pre-Acquisition Transaction) warrants entitling those stockholders to purchase one common share against each warrant at an exercise price of \$0.38 (\$0.46 Pre-Acquisition Transaction) per warrant to be exercised within one year from the issuance date.
+The fair value of these warrants amounting to \$137,222 was included in general and administrative expenses.